|Celtic Football Club||

 Football Club was formally constituted at a meeting in St. Mary's

-Roman Catholic Church hall on East Rose Street (now Forbes Street),
+RC Church hall on East Rose Street (now Forbes St), Calton, Glasgow,

-Calton, Glasgow, by a Marist Brother named Brother Walfrid on 6
+by a Marist Brother named Brother Walfrid on 6 November 1887.
+It

 The charity established by Brother Walfrid was named The Poor Children's Dinner Table.
 Brother Walfrid's move to establish the club as a means of fund raising was largely inspired by the example of Hibernian F.C. who were formed out of the immigrant Irish population a few years earlier in Edinburgh.
 On 28 May 1888, Celtic played their first official match against a Rangers XI (dubbed "the Swifts") and Celtic won 5-2.